ratwolfzero/hopalong_python/README.md

 Instead, you may observe high-density cycles, characterized by a relatively small number of pixels being hit repeatedly.
 This suggests that in these cases, the system may settle into a periodic orbit.
 Additionally, it seems that certain of these "high-density cycle pixels" lie at the boundaries of the attractor extents.

-For example, with parameter set (3), we observe the 3-cycle: (0, 0), (0, p), and (p, p) and the pixel density is: number of iterations / 3.
+For example, with parameter set (3) the Hopalong equations are given by:

 $$
 \begin{cases}